 In Okaloosa County, which includes Fort Walton Beach, with neighboring Walton combined, in 2021:

-- There were about 14 car accidents a day
+- According to the statistics, there were about 14 car accidents a day

 - 60% of all crashes on the roads resulted in injury or death